Connect with us

 Conflicting Information

-The more you read on the internet, the more conflicting information you will find and the more confusing it will become.
+The more you read on the internet, the more conflicting and confusing information you will find.
 If you’re new to skincare, I would advise you to follow the advice given by The Ordinary or NIOD.
+Then, you will be more confident and able to make your own choices.

 Patch-Testing Skincare Products

 You can find the new NIOD Conflicts Chart here.
-The NIOD conflicts are regularly updated, so always check the official website, www.niod.com.
-Before using products.
+Like The Ordinary, the NIOD conflicts are regularly updated.
+Therefore, it´s always a good idea to double-check the official website, www.niod.com, before using products.

 Side Build Your Own Skin Care Regimen